WildRikku/OctoPrint-SpoolManager/README.md

 Hint: "Easy-switching" is possible since OctoPrint version 1.8.0 (see https://github.com/OctoPrint/OctoPrint/issues/4238).

+To use Spool Manager, an OctoPrint user must have the "Connection" permission.
+This is required to list a printer's extruders (tools), which is required to associate spools with them.

 ### External databases
 By chosing **"Release & Testing"** as described in [Setup](#setup) above, you get access to MySQL and PostgreSQL support. **This is currently in alpha and unsupported.
 If you activate it, you do so at your own risk.** Make sure to have backups around.